Wahoo Bay: A Premier Marine Conservation Area in Pompano Beach

-Access to Wahoo Bay is tide-dependent to ensure the best snorkeling conditions.
-Public swims are scheduled during high tide in daylight hours.
-You can access Wahoo Bay by boat or at Roy L. Rogers Family Park.
-Parking at the park is very limited, so your best bet is to use the free Circuit shuttle or take the Water Taxi.
+Wahoo Bay’s waters are tide-dependent to ensure the best swimming conditions.
+Public swims are scheduled during high tide in daylight hours year-round.
+Visitors can access Wahoo Bay by boat or from Roy L. Rogers Family Park, though parking is limited.
+We recommend using the free Circuit shuttle or taking the Water Taxi

 PLEASE NOTE: No lifeguard is present at Wahoo Bay.
 Please swim at your own risk.